Oudomphon/1CS1_Homework/README.md

 HW 06 : Example of break, continue and goto

 HW 07 : Declare functions to use + - x ÷

+HW 08 : Use Array to list name and number of classmates